marekdedic/prosemirror-unified/README.md

 ##### `unistToProseMirrorTest(node: UnistNode): boolean`

 This method is used to check whether the extension can translate a given unist node to a ProseMirror node.
-By default, it checks whether the node type matches `this.unistNodeName()`, but it can be overridden.
+By default, it checks whether the node type matches `this.unistNodeName()`.

 ##### `abstract unistNodeToProseMirrorNode(node: UNode, convertedChildren: Array<ProseMirrorNode>, context: Partial<Context>): Array<ProseMirrorNode>`

-This method handles the translation from an unist node to a ProseMirror node.
+This method handles the translation from a unist node to a ProseMirror node.
 It receives the original unist node, the already-translated children and the global translation context that it can modify.
 It should return an array of ProseMirror nodes (usually only one, but you can theoretically convert one unist node into multiple ProseMirror nodes).

 ##### `postUnistToProseMirrorHook(context: Partial<Context>): void`